-I am researching the ancestry of my mother’s four grandparents: Russell Earl Darling, Eva Louise Murdock, Miles Edward Baldwin, and Bessie Blanche Martin.
+I have a B.A. in History but never realized the roles my ancestors played in New England’s history until I started researching my mother’s Rhode Island family about 10 years ago.
+I am researching the ancestry of four great-grandparents: Russell Earl Darling, Eva Louise Murdock, Miles Edward Baldwin, and Bessie Blanche Martin.
 My mother’s family arrived in southern New England almost 400 years ago and never got far, since we’re still here.
 This blog will contain some of our stories, problems, research experiences, questions, and mysteries as I pursue the search for those that came before us.
 I am very grateful to everyone who reads the blog, it really keeps me going.
 Thank you!

 I am happy to get questions about research strategies and resources, as well as documentation and citation questions.
 I love research!
 There is not much I can do with a question about your specific ancestor; I cannot do the research for you.
 If you’re wondering how to get a little deeper into your Rhode Island research, check out my “8 Weeks to Better Rhode Island Genealogy Research” series; it may help you add something to your genealogy toolbox.